Best Cat Insurance

 ASPCA is our runner-up for the best cat insurance, providing the cheapest average rates in our analysis.
 The company also ranks third for coverage, with hereditary conditions, behavioral treatment and alternative therapy all included in the base plan.
 Its 14-day waiting period for ligament and knee conditions adds further value for breeds like Maine Coons and Ragdolls where orthopedic issues are common.

-That said, ASPCA trails behind in customer experience, ranking 16th.
-Cat owners who file claims frequently, rely on mobile tools to manage their policy or expect hands-on support during the claims process will likely find the experience frustrating with ASPCA.
+ASPCA ranks 16th in customer experience, the weakest score in this group.
+Cat owners who file claims often, use mobile tools to manage their policy or need hands-on support during the claims process, may find the experience frustrating.

 • Budget-conscious cat owners who want the lowest monthly premium without sacrificing core coverage

-• Pet parents who have cats with known hereditary risks, such as Maine Coons prone to hypertrophic cardiomyopathy or Persians with polycystic kidney disease
+• Pet parents with cats at risk for hereditary conditions, such as Maine Coons prone to hypertrophic cardiomyopathy or Persians with polycystic kidney disease

 • Owners who want orthopedic coverage for their cat sooner

-• Cat owners who expect responsive, polished support during enrollment, claims or policy changes
+• Cat owners who expect responsive, reliable support during enrollment, claims or policy changes

 Learn more: ASPCA Pet Insurance Review